theredon/bookbot/README.md

-Bookbot is my first bootdev project
+Bookbot is my first project with bootdev